Megamjm/Comfyvn-ToolProject/README.md

 ## Tools & Ports

 - CLI diagnostics (`python tools/check_current_system.py`, `python tools/doctor_phase_all.py`) now auto-discover the backend base URL by reading `config/comfyvn.json` (`server.host`, `server.ports`, `server.public_base`) and the `COMFYVN_BASE|HOST|PORTS` environment overrides.
 The first `/health` probe that responds becomes the active base; failures exit `2` and print the attempted URLs.
+- External integrations installer (`python -m comfyvn.scripts.install_manager`) covers SillyTavern sync, Ren'Py bootstrap, and ComfyUI node packs.
+Pass `--verify-only` for a read-only health check, or add `--sillytavern`, `--renpy`, and `--comfyui` overrides to perform installs.
+Each run appends a JSON entry to `logs/install_report.log`, and downloads reuse `tools/cache/` with SHA256 sidecars for integrity.
 - Pin a specific backend in CI or remote staging with `--base` to bypass rollover probing.
 See `docs/PORTS_ROLLOVER.md` for the discovery order, debugging tips, and guidance on adding new ports.

 ## Policy Enforcement & Audit